MicrosoftDocs/azure-stack-docs/azure-stack/hci/get-started.md

 ## Install Windows Admin Center

 Windows Admin Center is a locally deployed, browser-based app for managing Azure Stack HCI.
-The simplest way to [install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) is on a local management PC, although you can also install it on a server.
+The simplest way to [install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) is on a local management PC (desktop mode), although you can also install it on a server (service mode).

+If you install Windows Admin Center on a server, tasks that require CredSSP, such as cluster creation and installing updates and extensions, require using an account that's a member of the Gateway Administrators group on the Windows Admin Center server.
+For more information, see the first two sections of [Configure User Access Control and Permissions](https://docs.microsoft.com/windows-server/manage/windows-admin-center/configure/user-access-control#gateway-access-role-definitions).

 ## Add and connect to an Azure Stack HCI cluster